jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Set-Bucket-CORS-2.md

 ## The setup process in the console is as follows:

-1.Login to the console->Object Storage Service->Space Management->Login to a certain Bucket->Space Settings, name it as “Cross-origin Access Settings”:
+1.Login to the console->Object Storage Service->Space Management->Login to a certain Bucket->Space Settings, name it as "Cross-origin Access Settings":

 ![跨域访问设置](../../../../../image/Object-Storage-Service/OSS-037.png)